 The first step is usually to determine the data requirements and how the large amounts of data will be classified.
-For example, the data analyst can classify the date using relevant categories such as income, demographic, age, and gender.
+For example, the data analyst can classify the data using relevant categories such as income, demographic, age, and gender.

 The second step is to collect the data.
 A data analyst can collect data using computers, online sale receipts, cameras, or personnel.
 Once the data is collected, the data analyst will organize it using a spreadsheet or any other form of software that can take statistical data.
 The data is then cleaned up to remove unnecessary data, errors, or duplications before analysis.
 After the data is analyzed, the data analyst will take the necessary action.